 In addition to its overall access control mode, Oracle ASM supports access controls at the disk group and file level to ensure that access to content stored on disk is only available to authorized users.

-/etc/oracle/cell/network-config/cellkey.ora file needs to be readable only by the owner of the Grid Infrastructure with its specific unique group, such as
+/etc/oracle/cell/network-config/cellkey.ora file needs to be readable only by the software installation owner of Oracle Grid Infrastructure with its specific unique group, such as

 kfod utility in the Oracle Grid Infrastructure home to troubleshoot or verify which disks are accessible for your cluster.